GreenWaves-Technologies/FaceReID/documentation/pipeline.md

 # Face Preparation for Inference

 The detector has 3 layers in pyramid and is capable to return face ROI of 3 typical sizes: 122x122, 154x154, 194x194.
 For the first case face ROI is augmented with border to adjust neural network input to expected 128x128.
 For the second and third case re-size kernel is used.
 The face detector returns square regions and face re-size preserves aspect ratio.
-The network input is 128x128 gray-scale image converted from 8-bit to 16-bit per-pixel depth.
+The network input is 128x128 grayscale image converted from 8-bit to 16-bit per-pixel depth.
 Input data normalization is not required.

 # Face Re-Identification